barrust/c-utils/README.md

 #### Examples

-Examples output is provided in the `./examples` folder.
+Example programs are provided in the `./examples` folder.
 You can compile these examples using `make examples`.
-They can be run using `./dist/ex_timing`, `./dist/ex_bitarray`, `./dist/ex_fileutils`, and `./dist/ex_stringlib`.
+They can be run using `./dist/ex_timing`, `./dist/ex_bitarray`, `./dist/ex_fileutils`, `./dist/ex_stringlib`, `./dist/ex_linkedlist`, and `./dist/ex_doublylinkedlist`.

 Not all functionality is demonstrated for all libraries, but hopefully enough is present to help make using these libraries easier.
+All functionality for each library is documented in the `.h` files.

 ## stringlib